 Dates may shift slightly in the next month's Progress Schedule update due to additional signal cutovers in Segment 4.
+These dates are expected to be delayed due to COVID-19 impacts on Stadler's Assembly & Testing facility in Salt Lake

-2. These dates are expected to be delayed due to COVID-19 impacts on Stadler's Assembly & Testing facility in Salt Lake City.
+2 These dates are expected to be delayed due to COVID-19 impacts on Stadler's Assembly & Testing facility in Salt Lake City.

-A Completed Milestone.
+^A Completed Milestone.

-\ Pending mediation process resolution with BBII.
+Pending mediation process resolution with BBII.